AIs-HE/mecalapp/calculation_guidelines/circuit_dimmension_architecture.md

   - `verifyICB()` returns ICBBool = true if ((protectionCurrent > iNominalx125) and (xN.Fac > protectionCurrent)), everything else will give false
   - `verifyREG()` returns REGBool = true if deltaV > regulation value, else is false
   - `verifyLOS()` returns LOSBool = true if percLoss > losses value, else is false

+#### Calculation units & UI formatting (2025-12-03)

+- Three-phase voltage-drop correction: the three-phase voltage-drop calculation was corrected to multiply by sqrt(3) (previously it divided by sqrt(3)).
+This aligns the implementation with NTC/RETIE conventions and fixes REG values that were previously ~1/3 of expected.
+- Percent units: `calculateRegulation()` and `calculateLossesPerc()` are expressed in percent units for consistency with UI thresholds and verification logic.
+Concretely:
+   - `calculateRegulation()` → returns: (voltageDrop / (tensionKV * 1000)) * 100  // percent
+   - `calculateLossesPerc()` → returns: (losses / (powerFactor * installedPower * 1000)) * 100 // percent
+   Consumers (UI and any persisted contracts) should treat those values as percentages (for example `3.88` represents `3.88%`).
+- UI formatting: the Equipment table displays REG and LOS rounded to two decimals and appends a trailing `%` (for example `3.88%`).
+This is a presentation choice implemented in `components/EquipmentTableGallery.tsx`.
+- Placeholders & helpers: the frontend now exposes a `suggestCaliber()` helper and shows computed `resistance` and `inductiveReactance` (Xl) as input `placeholder` attributes when the corresponding fields are empty.
+These placeholders are visual-only and do NOT overwrite model values — they only appear when the model field is empty (canonical empty state: `''`).
+If you want the UI to apply a suggested value to the model, implement an explicit opt-in action (for example, an "Apply suggestion" control) so writes are deliberate and auditable.

+Note: these are calculation and frontend wiring changes only; no DB schema changes were applied.
+If you plan to persist calculation outputs or placeholder-derived suggestions server-side, define a JSONB schema and add a migration that documents the percent-unit contract before writing values to the DB.

 #### Validation System:
 - **Common Inputs Validation:** Ensures all required fields are complete